Tee Higgins Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Matchup vs. Los Angeles

-- Higgins had zero receiving yards in one career matchup against the Chargers, 57.5 fewer than his receiving yards prop bet over/under for Sunday's game (57.5).
+- Higgins collected zero receiving yards in his lone career matchup against the Chargers, 56.5 fewer than his over/under for Sunday's game.

 - Higgins did not have a touchdown catch in that contest against the Chargers.